baleeds/trusted/README.md

 `skipRegistration?: boolean`

-When an accessor needs to be provisioned more than once for the same key, registration must be skipped, otherwise the duplicate key will be prevented.
-When true, `skipRegistration` will completely ignore the key registry.
+When an accessor needs to be provisioned more than once for the same key, registration must be skipped, otherwise the duplicate key will be cause an exception.
+When true, `skipRegistration` will ignore the key registry.

 `marshal?: (value: T) => string`

 Only available for `Trusted.accessor`.
-Marshaling is used to "stringify" values which don't have a reversible `toString` or `JSON.stringiy()` result.
-Examples include Maps and Sets.
+Marshaling is used to "stringify" values for storage in localStorage (which only allows strings).
+Many types can be marshaled using `JSON.stringify`, but some require more complex logic, like Maps and Sets.
 The `marshal` function should accept a value and return its string representation.

 `unmarshal?: (localString: string) => value`